jfox13-nd/San-Jose-DOT-Crash-Locator/README.md

 ### ups.json
 A text file containing UPS commonly seen substitutions in addresses.
 Used to form conversions.json.

+### schema.md
+A detailed description of the data used for this project.

 ## Description of Tables
 See schema.md for a full description of the data.